DefGuard/docs/tutorials/step-by-step-setting-up-a-vpn-server/README.md

 * a **server with a public IP** (and you know what that IP address is and to which interface it's assigned) - in this example it's: _185.33.37.51_
 * you have a **domain name** and know how to assign IP and manage subdomains, in our example:
-  * defguard main url will be _my-server.defguard.net_ (and the subdomain is pointed to _185.33.37.51_)
+  * Defguard main url will be _my-server.defguard.net_ (and the subdomain is pointed to _185.33.37.51_)
-  * defguard enrollment service that will enable to easy configure Desktop Clients just with one token is: _enroll.defguard.net_ (this subdomain also points to _185.33.37.51_)
+  * Defguard enrollment service that will enable to easy configure Desktop Clients just with one token is: _enroll.defguard.net_ (this subdomain also points to _185.33.37.51_)
 * server is Debian/Ubuntu-based
 * have installed the [official Docker Engine](https://docs.docker.com/engine/install/debian/#install-using-the-repository) and [docker-compose](https://docs.docker.com/compose/install/standalone/#on-linux) (from our experience it's better to use the official Docker Engine then docker shipped with distro packages - but this should also work with distro packages) and have
 * VPN network will be: 10.22.33.0/24 - but you can assign [any private network address](https://en.wikipedia.org/wiki/Private_network) and use it in this tutorial - we will name it _Example_
 * If you have a **firewall**, we assume you have **open ports** (if not below we will show you how to enable and secure your server):
-  * 443 - in order to expose both defguard & enrollemnt service - but also to automatically issue for these domains SSL Certificates (which the installer script does)
+  * 443 - in order to expose both Defguard & enrollemnt service - but also to automatically issue for these domains SSL Certificates (which the installer script does)
   * 50555 - on this port the WireGuard VPN server will be listning for incoming connections from clients

 ### Deploying your VPN server

 Deployment is really easy and will be done automatically if you follow these steps.

-There are multiple ways to install defguard tailored to your network & infrastructure - in fact, defguard as a VPN server is one of the few to support secure deployments with network segmentation and secure communication, but for the purpose of this tutorial we will do the **easiest setup** and install all components on this server using docker & docker-compose.
+There are multiple ways to install Defguard tailored to your network & infrastructure - in fact, Defguard as a VPN server is one of the few to support secure deployments with network segmentation and secure communication, but for the purpose of this tutorial we will do the **easiest setup** and install all components on this server using docker & docker-compose.
 The installation process will also **automatically configure and deploy all your services and issue SSL certificates.**

 To do so just execute by **root** this simple command and follow the instructions: